lcpp-org/RustBCA/README.md

   * the Kr-C, ZBL, Lenz-Jensen, and Moliere universal, screened-Coulomb potentials.
   * the Lennard-Jones 12-6 and Morse attractive-repulsive potentials.
 * Solving the distance-of-closest-approach problem is achieved using:
-  * the Newton-Raphson method for simple root-finding,
+  * the Newton-Raphson method for purely repulsive potentials,
-  * or, for attractive-repulsive potentials, an Adaptive Chebyshev Proxy Rootfinder with Automatic Subdivision algorithm and a Polynomial root-finding algorithm are provided through the [rcpr] crate.
+  * or, for attractive-repulsive potentials, an Adaptive Chebyshev Proxy Rootfinder with Automatic Subdivision algorithm and a polynomial root-finding algorithm are provided through [rcpr].
 * Multiple interaction potentials can be used in a single simulation for any number of potentials/species.
   * For example, the He-W interaction can be specified using a Lennard-Jones 12-6 potential, while the W-W interaction can be defined using a Kr-C potential.
 * The scattering integral can be calculated using: